Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Related Work

 \subsection{RGBT Salient Object Detection}

 With the availability of thermal sensors, many works \cite{li2018cross,li2019multi} introduce the thermal infrared images in SOD by utilizing their complementary information.
 As the original work, Wang et al.~\cite{wang2018rgb} construct the first RGBT SOD dataset and propose a multi-task manifold ranking algorithm.
 Tu et al.~\cite{tu2019m3s} use a multi-modal multi-scale manifold ranking to achieve the fusion of different features and introduce an intermediate variable to infer the optimal ranking seeds.
 Furthermore, Tu et al.~\cite{tu2019rgb} propose a collaborative graph learning method for RGBT SOD, which takes the superpixel as the graph node and uses hierarchical deep features to learn the graph affinity and node saliency.
-These RGBT SOD methods use traditional machine learning technologies, which has limited capability for feature representation.
-As the deep learning based methods show excellent performance on SOD task, Tu et al.~\cite{tu2020rgbt} propose an effective baseline method for RGBT SOD, which aggregates multi-level multi-modal features with attention mechanism, and shows great improvement against the previous methods.
-Zhang et al.~\cite{zhang2020rgb} propose an end-to-end deep neural network by fusing multi-modal information at various stages.
-In this paper, we propose a more suitable network with multi-interaction Siamese decoder to utilize the multi-type cues in a reasonable way and take the modalities bias into account simultaneously.
+These RGBT SOD methods use traditional graph based technologies, which have the limited capability for feature representation.
+As the deep learning based methods show excellent performance for SOD, Tu et al.~\cite{tu2020rgbt} build a large scale dataset containing 5000 image pairs.
+They also propose an effective baseline, which uses the attention mechanism to refine multi-level features of two modalities and adopts another encoding branch to fuse these features.
+Then the multi-level fused features are inputted into the decoder in a progressive way.
+Zhang et al.~\cite{zhang2020rgb} also handle the challenge of RGBT SOD with feature fusion.
+Different from ~\cite{tu2020rgbt}, they divide the fusion process into three parts and elaborately design three modules respectively for combining adjacent-depth features, capturing the cross-modal features and predicting saliency maps by integrating the multi-level fused features.
+Both of the methods focus on fusing encoded features of two modalities, and then use fused features to decode.
+However, without appropriate constraint, this kind of method cannot handle the modality bias well.
+In this paper, we propose a more suitable network with multi-interaction dual-decoder to utilize the multi-type cues in a reasonable way and take the modalities bias into account simultaneously.